Wesleyan International Speakers Program (WISP)

 Read More

 Bio: Hi everyone!
 I'm Tihitina.
 I use she/her pronouns.
-I am a freshman planning to major in molecular biology and biochemistry.
+I am a sophomore planning to major in molecular biology and biochemistry.
 I grew up in Addis Ababa, Ethiopia.
-Outside of school I am passionate about healthcare and enjoys spending time with children.
+Outside of school I am passionate about healthcare and enjoy spending time with children.
 In my free time I like writing poems, trying new foods and playing the Kirar (a traditional Ethiopian instrument).
-On campus you can find her sitting on one of the benches around the chapel or somewhere in Exley.
+On campus you can find me sitting on one of the benches around the chapel or somewhere in Exley.
+I am also involved in the International Student Advisory Board (ISAB) and the African Students Association (ASA).

 There is so much culture and beauty in Ethiopia that the outside world doesn't know about.
 I I would like to share Ethiopia's unique alphabet, dressings, cuisine and also the diversity within the country itself.
 By joining WISP I would be able to share my culture and also learn about other countries.